harshbg/Sign-Language-Interpreter-using-Deep-Learning/README.md

 ## Contact
 Created by me with my teammates [Siddharth Oza](https://github.com/siddharthoza), [Ashish Sharma](https://github.com/ashish1993utd), and [Manish Shukla](https://github.com/Manishms18).

+Subscribe to my [newsletter](https://upswing.substack.com/) and unlock the secrets to becoming a 10X Data Scientist!

 If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on <a href="hello@harshgupta.com" target="_blank">email</a>,
 <a href="https://link.harshgupta.com/c9a5b" target="_blank">LinkedIn</a>, or